PhyXTGears-programming/ElectronCameraApp/README.md

 - [ ] Add user control to save position and size of app.
 - [ ] Load and restore save position and size from config file.

+# License
+This project is licensed under the MIT License.

 # Acknowledgements